urbit/awesome-urbit/README.md

 - [Sigil Generator](https://sigil.azimuth.network/) — a tool for generating PNG or SVG sigils in different colors and sizes.
 - [Venetia](https://github.com/tylershuster/venetia) — a simple command-line utility for generating a list of planet names issuable from an Urbit star.
+- [Gonetia](https://github.com/tomholford/gonetia) — another  command-line utility for generating a list of issuable planets from a star.
+Inspired by [Venetia](https://github.com/tylershuster/venetia) (but implemented in Go instead of JS).
 - [Urbit Content Archiver](https://github.com/robkorn/urbit-content-archiver) — CLI application that exports channels from your Urbit ship and auto-downloads any directly linked content.
 - [Urbit Webhook Funnel](https://github.com/robkorn/urbit-webhook-funnel) - CLI application which funnels external webhook event data to an Urbit chat.
 - [graph-store query](https://github.com/h5gq3/graph-query) - shoe/CLI app and generator that filters and queries graph-store nodes